datum360/Datum360-API-User-Guides/Matthew/PIM360/Query/GET pivot view results.md

 # GET /queryresults/pivot/{handle}

 ## Description
-Return a list of results for the pivot view specified.
+Returns a list of results for the pivot view specified.

 ## Required Capabilities
 * CanUseAPI